benhowdle89/varr/readme.md

 `varr -i style.css -o production/live.css watch`

-Will run the module each time you hit save on "style.css".
+Will run the tool each time you hit save on "style.css".

 As per usual, errors are output to the command line, but should you hit save prematurely and it errors, just fix up your file and re-save it.
 The program *should not* break.